CPT Modifier 52 - Reduced Services

 - A surgeon plans bilateral knee injections but finds only the left knee clinically indicated upon examination; performs left knee injection only.

-- Code: bilateral knee injection CPT code with modifier 52 appended.
+- Code: bilateral knee injection CPT code with modifier -52 appended.

 - Documentation: describes clinical findings at the time of service supporting the decision to perform only the left side.

-Crystal's MCW Coder Hub
+Crystal's Coder Hub